rmondejar/easypastry/README.md

-# EasyPastry: a façade to simplify the P2P application development
+# EasyPastry: a façade to simplify the P2P app dev

 EasyPastry is built on top of Pastry, a decentralized key-based routing (KBR) P2P overlay network.
 The main objective of EasyPastry is to provide a complete façade in order to simplify the p2p application development.